danielkunin/Regularized-Linear-Autoencoders/erratum.md

 to all minima through index-1 saddles, from those index-1 saddles to other index-1 saddles through index-2 saddles, and so on until contractibility is satisfied.
-Note there may exist additional "disconnected" critical points forming *null-homotopic chain complexes*, such as a pair of adjacent-index critical points with a single gradient trajectory between them."
+Note there may exist additional critical points forming *null-homotopic chain complexes*."